 The features of a high-quality MCT oil include:

 - No Taste/Smell

 A high-quality MCT oil usually has no smell or taste because it is removed with the help of bleaching and deodorizing.

 MCT oil has a low smoking point as compared to coconut oil, so it exists as a liquid at room temperature.

 - High Absorbability

 A good-quality MCT oil absorbs quickly to produce instant energy.
 A low-quality generic version lacks this quality mainly because it has been blended with lauric acid to reduce the manufacturing costs.
-Therefore, always read the labels to check the presence of lauric acid before buying any MCT oil.
+Always read the labels to check for the presence of lauric acid before buying any MCT oil.